fixjs/fixjs.github.io/_posts/2014-12-18-definejs-commonjsamd-hybrid-format.md

 ##DefineJS v0.2.4 Released

-This hybrid format allows to write modules with a CommonJS similar syntax.
+This [hybrid CommonJS/AMD format](https://github.com/fixjs/define.js#commonjsamd-hybrid-format) allows to write modules with a new syntax similar to CommonJS.
 This feature is now possible thanks to the ES6 generators.

-Let's immagine a CommonJS module like:
+Let's imagine a CommonJS module like:
 <pre><code class="language-javascript">//app.js
 var utils = require('utils'),
   $ = require('../vendor/jquery');